ocean-tracking-network/node-manager-training/_episodes/09_Supplementary notebooks.md

 This notebook can be used to add new contacts to a project and update existing contacts in the database.
 Note: you cannot change someone's email address using this tool.

-## Active Tags and IUCN Status

-Located in the `vis` subfolder.
-This creates a summary report of Tag Life, Tags, Detections, Stations.
-Tailored for OTN's reporting requirements and data policy.

-## Generate Receiver Map

-Located in the `vis` subfolder.
-This creates a map to show receivers from Nodes.
-Tailored for OTN's reporting requirements and data policy.

-##  Receiver Operator Report

-Located in the `vis` subfolder.
-This notebook generates a summary report for receiver operators to describe what animals have been seen and when.
-Tailored for OTN's reporting requirements and data policy.

 ## DB-Fix Notebooks